 Eating a variety of wholesome foods can help maintain health and prevent illness and disease.
-To view a list of web-based tools and resources, which can help you find information to meet your healthy eating goals, click on the link below.
+A plant-based diet is one of many ways to achieve your healthy eating goals, click on the Plant-based Diet Guidelines link below for more information.
+To view a list of other web-based tools and resources, which can help you find information to meet your healthy eating goals, click on the Healthy Eating Resources link.

 Protein is needed to build and repair cells in muscle, skin and nails.
 It is also part of enzymes and hormones in your body.
 Learn about how much protein you need to eat each day and tips help you get enough.